Jesse Cail Burkett

 - Died May 27, 1953 in Worcester, MA USA

-After his major league career, he was the owner/manager of the Worcester Busters from 1906 to 1915.
+Jesse jumped back into baseball as the owner/manager of the Worcester Busters from 1906 to 1915.
 He was skipper of the Lowell Grays, Lawrence Barristers, and Hartford Senators in the Eastern League in 1916.
-He was the coach at College of the Holy Cross in 1898 and then from 1917 to 1920, also managing the Haverhill Climbers of the New England League in 1919.
-Burkett was a New York Giants coach in 1921 under manager John McGraw, accompanying the team to the World Series that season.
-He returned to the minors as manager of the Worcester Panthers in 1923 and 1924.
-He was skipper of the Lewiston Twins in 1928 and 1929.
+He was the coach at Holy Cross in 1898 and then from 1917 to 1920, also managing the Haverhill Climbers of the New England League in 1919.
+Burkett became a Giants coach in 1921 under John McGraw, accompanying the team to the World Series that season.
+He returned to the minors as manager of the Worcester Panthers in 1923 and 1924 and was skipper of the Lewiston Twins in 1928 and 1929.
 He was head coach of Assumption College in 1928 and 1931-1932 and ended his managerial career by spending part of the 1933 campaign with the Lowell Lauriers.
 He also spent time as a Giants scout.

 - 3-time NL Batting Average Leader (1895, 1896 & 1901)